Don't have an account?

 While that is often wise advice, niche-picking and niche-staying can be frustrating to prolific, ambitious, creative writers who not only are able to write in multiple sub-genres, but want and need to for financial and artistic reasons.
 In talking to a number of highly-productive and motivated genre-hoppers, a few key pieces of advice emerged that will help increase a writer’s success in moving between and among multiple genres.

-Be sure you have a hopping personality.
 Specifically, genre-hopping is not for the feint of heart.
 You’ll need to juggle multiple projects, deadlines, editors, personalities, and, most importantly, writing styles.
 Your voice is your voice, and it will shine through regardless of the sub-genre.
 But category romance requires a different pacing than single title, and historical demands phrasing true to the time period, and paranormal readers like their prose dark.
 To accomplish this juggling act, you’ll need to be organized and flexible.
 If you are neither of those things, genre-hopping may not be your ticket out of mid-list.

-Know your sub-genres and gauge their appeal to your muse.
 There are some obvious differences at first glance: category is shorter than single title; erotica is, well, more erotic than mainstream romance; romantic suspense requires a dead body that contemporary romance can do without.
 But there are also much more subtle differences in tone, language, audience expectations, character types, and taboos.
 To know them, you need to read within each sub-genre, communicate with other writers in the sub-genre, and follow the reviews, where you will get a sense of the story premises and themes.

 Once you know the sub-genres well, you will recognize the opportunity to feed your muse by trying your hand at different types of romance.
 For many writers, this is a stronger impetus for hopping than any business or financial reason.